firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/docker.md

 ### Download Docker Compose file

 Download [the Docker Compose file](https://raw.githubusercontent.com/firefly-iii/docker/main/docker-compose.yml) and place it somewhere convenient.
 Use a dedicated directory.
-To include the Data Importer in your installation, please ready [how to install the data importer](../../data-importer/installation/docker.md).
+To include the Data Importer in your installation, please read [how to install the data importer](../../data-importer/installation/docker.md).

 Grab the raw file, and don't copy-paste the text from your browser.
 The spaces in the file are very important.
 So use "Save As".